nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 <hr class="command-separator">

 #### List all Members and all Events: `list`
-If you’re in the event / member view, you can always use the `list` command to return to the default view with all members and events.
+If you’re in the event/member view, you can always use the `list` command to return to the default view with all members and events.

 Here’s how you use it: `list`